rocq-prover/platform-docs/README.md

   Actually, writing tutorials [for Equations](https://github.com/Zimmi48/platform-docs/pull/1#issuecomment-2098810034) as already revealed that one of the main features had an unwanted behavior and a bug.
-- Most math users are currently unaware of the extent of what has been formalised and is available in Coq.
+- Most math users are currently unaware of the extent of what has been formalised and is available in Rocq.
   There are many libraries, and it is not easy to know which library to use, or to know on which axioms they rely or their compatibilities.
   This is obviously not just a documentation issue, but having a clearer